jbakse/site_builder/docs/comp_form/notes2.md

 - Make more lesson plans
 - Format them consistently
 - Make the accessible through site
+- lesson plans in the header?
+- maybe lesson plans have the schedule, and the class specific info (like teams, etc?)

 # File Org
 - chapter